JainAbhi2411/DineQR/docs/prd.md

 - **Frontend**: React.js or Next.js for dynamic UI, Tailwind CSS for styling, Framer Motion for animations
 - **Backend**: Node.js with Express.js or Django for API, WebSocket (Socket.io) for real-time communication
-- **Database**: PostgreSQL or MongoDB for data storage, Redis for caching and session management
+- **Database**: PostgreSQL or MongoDB for data storage (with restaurant_type field in restaurant schema: ENUM('Veg', 'Non-Veg', 'Both')), Redis for caching and session management
-- **Authentication**: JWT tokens, OAuth 2.0 for Google login, OTP via Twilio or Firebase\n- **Payment Gateway**: Stripe, Razorpay, or PayPal integration\n- **Cloud Storage**: AWS S3 or Cloudinary for image uploads
+- **Authentication**: JWT tokens, OAuth 2.0 for Google login, OTP via Twilio or Firebase\n- **Payment Gateway**: Stripe, Razorpay, or PayPal integration
+- **Cloud Storage**: AWS S3 or Cloudinary for image uploads
 - **Hosting**: AWS, Google Cloud, or Vercel for deployment

 ### 6.2 Real-Time Features